SSEKPIUS/SSEKPIUS/README.md

 Hi!
-My name is Pius, I'm a full-stack software engineer who specializes in using JavaScript, React, Redux, and Rails to build software solutions for small and medium businesses.
-I am passionate ❤️ about growing teams because we can grow faster when the entire team grows, as we pivot to embrace new skills.
+I’m Pius, a full-stack software engineer with expertise in JavaScript, React, Redux, and Rails.
+I specialize in crafting scalable and efficient software solutions tailored for small and medium-sized businesses.
+Beyond coding, I’m deeply passionate about fostering team growth 🌱 because I believe that when a team grows together, we achieve more, adapt faster, and embrace new challenges with confidence.
+Let’s build something amazing! 🚀

 ### Technologies
 <details open>